Genez-io/genezio-landing-page/deployment-platform/content/posts/business_logic_in_the_backend_the_why_and_how.md

 There’s a few things happening here that should be noted.
 Firstly, there is the readonly secret that is provided as part of the backend service.
 This method is used to define the element of the process that is returned upon proper auth flow.
 In order to use this flow, however, a context must be generated – this context, in the form of context.user.

-What is happening here is something special to Genezio – the GenezioAuth decorator.
+What is happening here is something special to DeployApps – the GenezioAuth decorator.
 In essence, this system utilizes a system of token verification to capture and pass the user token into the context parameter, acting as a sort of middleman between the user and the secret logic and functionality that is locked to the backend.

 While this is a rather simple implementation, it does show a way in which this logic can be kept secure to the backend but accessible to the user – in essence, this type of function temporarily surfaces the logic where it is needed while keeping the underlying systems secure and hidden within the backend where it belongs.

 ## Conclusion

-Getting started with Genezio has never been easier, and it takes just minutes to get started – {{< external-link link="https://app.genez.io/auth/signup" >}}sign up for your free account today and get building your business logic{{< /external-link >}}!
+Getting started with DeployApps has never been easier, and it takes just minutes to get started – {{< external-link link="https://app.genez.io/auth/signup" >}}sign up for your free account today and get building your business logic{{< /external-link >}}!